-Following the historic 2017 season, Raba was also named the NESCAC Coach of the Year, and the All-New England Co-Coach of the Year and the staff was awarded the Northeast Regional Coaching Staff of the Year.
-That season he coached seven All-Americans including First Team selections Ted Bergman ’17 and Harry Stanton ’18.
-Bergman was awarded the Ensign C. Markland Kelly, Jr. award as well, which is presented to the top goalie in Division III.
-Additionally, the 2017 Cardinals also received the James “Ace” Adams Sportsmanship Award which is given annually to a college or university in each of the 11 officiating districts whose coaches, players, and fans exhibit the best sportsmanship throughout the season.
+A year earlier in 2017, after losing the season-opener, the Cardinals went on to win 20-straight games to mark the longest winning streak in the nation at any division.
+Wesleyan reached the NCAA Final Four and finished the year with a 20-2 overall record and 9-1 NESCAC mark to post single-season program records for overall victories and conference wins.
+The team also won the NESCAC Championship and Little Three titles outright as Raba earned National and NESCAC Coach of the Year honors, as well as the All-New England Co-Coach of the Year award.
+Additionally, Raba’s staff was named the Northeast Regional Coaching Staff of the Year as Raba coached seven All-Americans, including First Team selections Ted Bergman ’17 and Harry Stanton ’18.
+Bergman was also awarded the Ensign C. Markland Kelly, Jr. award, which is presented to the top goalie in Division III.
+The 2017 Cardinals received the James “Ace” Adams Sportsmanship Award as well, which is given annually to a college or university in each of the 11 officiating districts whose coaches, players, and fans exhibit the best sportsmanship throughout the season.

 In addition to coaching lacrosse, Raba assisted with the football team during the fall from 1996 through 2007, working on the defensive side of the ball each of those 12 seasons with eight as defensive coordinator (1998-2005).
 He stepped down from that post in 2008, assuming the position of recruiting coordinator for the athletic department.

-Before coming to Wesleyan in 1996, he served as an assistant football coach at Brown during the 1995 season and was a Graduate Assistant at University of New Haven Football Team in In the 1993 and 1994 seasons.
-John is a Long Island native and attended lacrosse powerhouse Farmingdale High School, graduating in 1989.
-He is married to Jen who teaches in the West Haven School system.
-He has two sons, Jack (18) and Jason (15).
+Before coming to Wesleyan in 1996, he served as an assistant football coach at Brown during the 1995 season and was a Graduate Assistant for the University of New Haven football team during the 1993 and 1994 seasons.
+Raba is a Long Island native and attended lacrosse powerhouse Farmingdale High School, graduating in 1989.
+He is married to his wife, Jen, who teaches in the West Haven School system and they have two sons, Jack (19) and Jason (16).